Short beards are both smart and distinct if you understand exactly how to grow and then style them.

 After you trim your beard to the desired short beard style, you should return it to the line.
 You do this by combing your beard.

-For the best effect, before combing your short beard, use some quality beard oil.
+For the best effect, before combing your short beard, use best beard oil.

 Use beard comb to spread the oil over the whole beard, starting from the top of your beard to the bottom, then continue from the side to the center.